Ryebread5555/Ryebread5555/README.md

 ---

-I'm a student studying full-stack web development at NorthWestern University.
+I'm a student studying full-stack web development at Northwestern University.
 All coding projects on my page are my assignments I worked on while studying in my bootcamp.
 Listed down below are some of my coding languages and proficiencies I've learned through my coding journey!

 ---